Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 ```

 Just like when building a collision layer, FindPairs also uses a fluent API.
-FindPairs has six scheduling modes:
+FindPairs has five scheduling modes:

 -   .RunImmediate – Run without scheduling a job.
 You can call this from inside
     a job.